 Undergraduate students may withdraw from no more than 18 semester units.
 This limit applies only to units attempted at California State University, Fresno.
 This limit does not include units from a semester in which a student withdraws from the university after the twelfth week of instruction.

-Original signatures are required on all forms.f the instructor or chair is not available to provide an original signature after consultation with the student and reviewing the documentation, the instructor or chair may contact an administrative assistant and give permission for the administrative assistants to sign the form.
+Original signatures are required on all forms.

+If the instructor or chair is not available to provide an original signature after consultation with the student and reviewing the documentation, the instructor or chair may contact an administrative assistant and give permission for the administrative assistants to sign the form.
 In these circumstances, administrative assistants must attach documentation of this communication with the instructor or chair to the form.

 Adding Courses